govindak-umd/TurtleBot_Roomba/README.md

 ## Overview

-This code is a demo of turtlebot in a Gazebo world environment.
+This code is a demo of iRoomba-like turtlebot in a Gazebo world environment.
+The code is a depiction of how the robot might reach when it comes across obstacles.

 ## Video